Music Scholarship Audition Guidelines

 Please include a list of technique and repertoire that you have studied in high school.
 If you are a transfer student include your college repertoire as well.

-2014 Scholarship Audition Dates
+2017 Scholarship Audition Dates to be announced

 Auditions should include TWO selections.
 Depending on your level of study, appropriate choices include art songs, folk songs, hymns, or arias from opera, operetta, or oratorio.
 English is appropriate for one or both selections